-There is no shortage of poke chains in California, but most of them seem to coat the fish with a sweet soy sauce dressing.
+There is no shortage of poke bars and restaurants, but most of them seem to coat the fish with a sweet soy sauce dressing.
 However, the original Hawaiian poke recipe does not use soy sauce at all.

 What is Poke?